tomaswww/Memory_Game/README.md

 ## Introduction

-The Memory_Game is a proyect developed for the Front-End Web Develper Nanodegree Program at Udacity.
+The Memory_Game is a project developed for the Front-End Web Developer Nanodegree Program at Udacity.
 The game's design was stablished by our mentors, but the .js code was fully developed by me.

 [**Interested in knowing more about Udacity Program?**](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)